You shall know the truth and the truth shall set you free

 Origin of the Pentecostal Charismatic Movement and the Experience of their Ecstatic, Superpower Tongue Baptism

-It is nowhere to be found in either New Testament/Covenant Scripture or in practical discipleship of Christ Jesus of the Bible, that any of the powerful, supernatural gifts of the Spirit, as described in 1 Cor.
-12:4-11 and Mark 16:16-18, “ceased when the first apostles died.”
-In spite of Calvinist and other church propaganda, I have found numerous recorded accounts of the fact that not one of the gifts of the Holy Spirit has ever “ceased.”
+I have found numerous recorded accounts of the fact that not one of the gifts of the Holy Spirit has ever “ceased.”
 For example: in 176 A.D., the pagan Celsus heard believers speak fluently in unknown tongues.
 This was so amazing it was recorded by the theologian Origen.
 What’s more, Irenaeus wrote about persecuted believers singing in unknown tongues — which could only have left the hearers in awe of God, Whom these martyrs praised while staring a torturous death in the face.
-We must not forget that “tongues are a sign to unbelievers” that Jesus “possesses” His temple of believers, (1 Cor.
+We must not forget that we may demonstrate the gift of “tongues as a sign to unbelievers” that Jesus “possesses” His temple of believers through His indwelling Holy Spirit, (1 Cor.
 14:22; Eph.
 1:12-14.)
+How sad when we must demonstrate tongues as a “sign” to believers — and then they still do not accept the reality of this miraculous gift of the Spirit!

-God’s gift of tongues can never be “demonic,” although demons do speak in counterfeit tongues or “babble.”
-As I will prove in this study, the Pentecostal-Charismatic Movement places Jesus’ Scripturally born again believers in dreadful danger by forcing the “experience” of a synthetic, totally ecstatic “tongues baptism” as a form of “salvation” onto their members.
-To conform to these churches, many pretend to speak in tongues, (ba-ba-ba; em-em-em; purrrr…) Even worse, because they submit to false doctrine and counterfeit spiritual practices, they are in danger of receiving a counterfeit babble-language from the devil.
+God’s gift of tongues can never be “demonic,” but demons can speak in counterfeit tongues or “babble,” (1 Cor.
+12:1-11.)
+As I will prove in this study, the Pentecostal-Charismatic Movement places Jesus’ Scripturally born again believers in dreadful danger by forcing the “experience” of an artificial, ecstatic “tongues baptism” as a form of “salvation” onto their members.
+To conform to those churches, many even pretend to speak in tongues, (ba-ba-ba; em-em-em; purrrr…) Even worse, because they submit to false dogma and counterfeit spiritual practices, they are in danger of receiving a false babble-language from the devil.

 However, throwing the proverbial “baby out with the dirty bathwater” does not solve the problem.
-Understanding what we are/were up against in the Pentecostal/Charismatic Movement is the key to our spiritual growth in the contextual truth of Jesus’ Word, and in every other situation of our lives.
+Understanding what we were up against in the Pentecostal/Charismatic Movement is the key to our emotional or mind growth in the contextual truth of Jesus’ Word, and in every other situation of our lives.
 “Testing all things… and not believing every spirit, but to test the spirits to see whether they are of God,” will help us to “hold fast what is good, while abstaining from very form of evil,” (1 Ths.
 5:21; 1 Jn.
 4:1-4.)
-As Jesus promised, “You will know the truth, and the truth [about all things] will set you free.”
+As Jesus promised, “[If you ask and seek] you will know the truth, and the truth [about all things] will set you free.”

-The manifestation of the gifts of the Holy Spirit did “cease” in most denominations because they rejected the Biblical water baptism as Jesus Himself had demonstrated and commanded, (Mt.
+Tragically, the manifestation of the gifts of the Holy Spirit did “cease” in most denominations because they rejected the Biblical rebirth and water baptism as Jesus Himself had demonstrated and commanded, (Jn.
+1:12-13; 3:3-5; Mt.
 3:16-17; 28:19-20.)
 Besides their sin to replace Jesus’ baptism of believers by immersion with an infant sprinkling that makes them into “Christian church members,” these denominations decidedly reject the Reality and True Gifts of the Holy Spirit without Scriptural evidence or legitimate cause.
 So, in their rejection of the Supernatural Holy Spirit of the Bible, Who is God Himself, (Jn.
 4:21-24,) He simply wrote “Ichabod,” (no glory; where is the glory; or the glory of the Lord has departed,) over them.

 ►►► Sadly, despite Paul’s comprehensive teachings on all the gifts of the Spirit, the gifts of tongues and prophecy in particular, are terribly misunderstood and abused in Pentecostal/Charismatic, and other churches, (1 Cor.
 12 & 14.)